Daniel Hodges (police officer): January 6 Capitol attack

 On January 6, 2021, a group of supporters of Donald Trump attempted to stop the certification of Electoral College votes that would confirm Trump's opponent, Joe Biden, to be the winner of the 2020 presidential election.
 The certification took place in the U.S. Capitol building.

+Hodge responded to radio backup calls and arrived on the west side of the Capitol building.
 It was Hodges' first time in the building.
 His radio was also stolen and he was separated from his platoon.
 His police baton was stolen by a man named Steven Cappuccio, who then attacked Hodges with it.
 At one point, a man grabbed Hodges' face and attempted to gouge out one of Hodges' eyes with his thumb.

 Eventually, the group fought police, both MPD and U.S. Capitol Police, in the lower west tunnel leading into the building.
 Hodges tried to stop the group from entering the West Terrace doors.
 Members took police shields that they had stolen and pinned Hodges against a door frame, crushing him and beating his head against the door.
 Hodges was screaming, bleeding from the mouth, and it was hard for him to breathe.
 Steven Cappuccio took off Hodges' gas mask and put his own phone in his (Cappuccio's) mouth so he could attack Hodges with both hands.
 Hodges then moved out of the fight, being pulled out by another officer.
 Hodges received a concussion from the attack.
 Afterwards, he sought medical attention and had an MRI.